pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

 whether any of the answers we come up with are right.
 Common and commoning are not the same thing, and a common practice does not a commons make.
-Yes, some existing tools align with practices that we would likely want to carryover into this new way of working, but looking back, I think if we had kept the discussion more abstract and focused on specific _practices_ rather than on tools, we may not have had the eventual disintegration of the main workshop track as so many of the participants left to join other discussions.
+Yes, some existing tools align with practices that we would likely want to carryover into this new way of working, but looking back, the focus of this exercise was much too narrow.
+I think if we had kept the discussion more abstract and focused on specific _practices_ rather than on specific tools, we may not have had the eventual disintegration of the main workshop track as so many of the participants left to join other discussions.
 Most of the tools we were studying were designed for the research culture and technical infrastructures of the Global North and just [did not connect with many of the people][april's blog post] that we brought from around the world.
+Perhaps even a focus on specific practices would have been too narrow as well, and we should have taken a step back and focused on peer-production.
 Even so, I did not expect the participants to react this way, and I think this was an important negative result to obtain and from which we should learn.

 Research or scholarship, just like medicine, is not simply a matter of lining up tools into a usable workflow.
 We need to approach this problem in a systemic